johno/johnotander.github.io/_posts/2014-06-04-an-introduction-to-the-swift-programming-language-part-one.md

 let anotherDouble: Double = 1 // Explicit declaration
 ```

-Swift is strongly-typed, so a variable cannot be assigned a type that is different than it's initial declaration, otherwise an error will be raised.
+Swift is weakly-typed, so a variable cannot be assigned a type that is different than it's initial declaration, otherwise an error will be raised.
+However, you can cast objects.
 Additionally, implicit type conversion doesn't occur, so you must convert a variable to the correct type explicitly:

 ```
 var favoriteNumberDescr = "My favorite number is "